AceCentre/MAT-doc/README.md

 - accelerating from a standstill uphill
 - navigating obstacles such as ramps or kerbs

-##SECTION 5 – WHEELCHAIR STATIC STABILITY TEST RESULTS
+## Section 5 – Wheelchair Static Stability Test Results

 Should you or the local wheelchair service decide that a static stability test is useful, you can record the results in this section.
 You may choose to complete several test to investigate various circumstances, or look at how the location of the device is affecting stability with high risk configurations.
 In that case, use several sheets if you need to in order to record all the results.

-## SECTION 6 – DRVING ASSESSMENT
+## Section 6 – Driving Assessment

 A driving assessment may be useful if you have concerns about the user’s ability to navigate their environment.
 It could be more challenging once the assistive technology has been mounted to the wheelchair.
 Look for signs on the wheelchair for damage, particularly at the extremities (sides of armrests, castor forks or housings, footplates) – these can be an indicator that navigation is tight or tricky somewhere – find out where the issue is.

 If you feel a driving assessment is necessary, this section of the form will help you identify any issues.
 You could also use it to identify the impact adding the assistive technology has had on driving or driving accuracy.
 It may lead you to consider a mount with two mounting positions, or a mount that can be folded out of the way.

-## SECTION 7 – RISK MANAGEMENT
+## Section 7 – Risk Management

 This section can be used to help you quickly identify risks and hazards and to document them, and provide a process for more detailed risk management.